 How to use this programme

 On your computer: You can open this programme as a PDF in your web browser.
 We recommend that you download and save it to your computer and access it through Adobe Reader.
-You can type notes in the answer boxes and save them by saving the PDF.
+You can then type notes in the answer boxes and save them by saving the PDF.
+If you try and make changes in your browser, there is a strong likelihood of losing your work.
 To make the most of the interactive features in this programme, please make sure you are using the most up-to-date version of Adobe Reader.